jpcre2/jpcre2/README.md

 make
 sudo make install
 ```
-Now to use it:

-1. `#include <jpcre2.h>` in your code.
-2. Build/compile by linking with JPCRE2 and PCRE2 library.
+Now `#include <jpcre2.h>` in your code and build/compile by linking with both JPCRE2 and PCRE2 library.

 An example command for GCC would be: